Andrew Raycroft

 Andrew Joseph Ernest Raycroft (born May 4, 1980) is a Canadian former professional ice hockey goaltender and current media personality.
 Originally drafted by the Boston Bruins of the National Hockey League (NHL) 135th overall in 1998, he won the Calder Memorial Trophy with the club in 2004 as rookie of the year.
 Raycroft has also played for the Toronto Maple Leafs, Colorado Avalanche, Vancouver Canucks, Dallas Stars, Hockey Milano Rossoblu and IF Björklöven.

 Since 2014, he has been a volunteer assistant coach for the University of Connecticut's men's hockey team.
-Raycroft is currently a rinkside and studio analyst for the Boston Bruins broadcasts on NESN and a host on the hockey podcast Morning Bru with Jaffe & Razor.
+Raycroft is currently a rinkside and studio analyst for the Boston Bruins broadcasts on NESN, and a host on the hockey podcasts Morning Bru with Jaffe & Razor and Clearing the Crease.